kraasch/hexagedon/README.md

 Other remarkable resources:

- - [X] A great interactive page on hexagons, more than I would ever want to read about hexagons, [Hexagonal Grids by Red Blob Games](https://www.redblobgames.com/grids/hexagons/).
+ * A great interactive page on hexagons, more than I would ever want to read about hexagons, [Hexagonal Grids by Red Blob Games](https://www.redblobgames.com/grids/hexagons/).
+ * A sound effect tool: [Chiptone by SFBGames](https://sfbgames.itch.io/chiptone)

 Documentation: